Animatron/player/README.md

 Run `sandbox/sandbox.html` to try it yourself.

-Run one of the `tests/*.tests.html` files to see if something broken in your version of player
+Run one of the `tests/index.html` and run any of the tests to see if something broken in your version of player

 To use JS player in current state, download or copy from the cloned repository: